 'Wodehouse said letters make 'a wonderful oblique form for an autobiography,' and Sophie Ratcliffe's expertly edited collection amply proves the point.'
 Spectator

 One of the funniest and most admired writers of the twentieth century, P. G. Wodehouse always shied away from the idea of a biography.
 A quiet, retiring man, he expressed himself through the written word.
-His letters - collected and expertly edited here - provide an illuminating biographical accompaniment to legendary comic creations such as Jeeves, Bertie Wooster, Psmith and the Empress of Blandings.
+His letters - collected here - provide an illuminating biographical accompaniment to legendary comic creations such as Jeeves, Wooster, Psmith and the Empress of Blandings.

 Recommend this book